tophat/yvm/README.md

 ### Manual installation

-Navigate to [github.com/tophat/yvm/releases](https://github.com/tophat/yvm/releases) and download the `yvm.zip` file for the latest release to your home directory.
+Navigate to [yvm releases](https://github.com/tophat/yvm/releases) and download the `yvm.zip` file for the latest release to your home directory.

 Next, unzip that file to the .yvm dir in your home directory and make extracted yvm.sh executable